Main

 Drugs interactions with essential proteins

 Essential proteins have been primary targets for drug discovery.
 Reportedly, H. pylori possess 323 essential genes24.
 More than half of them is cytoplasmic and related to ribosomal proteins, while over 15% encode cell membrane proteins.
 The function of over 100 of these proteins remains unknown.
 We have looked for the interaction of our compounds with all 323 H. pylori essential proteins and we have detected 20 essential targets common for compounds IV, IVa, IVb and IVj (Fig. 3(A-H)), and not essential targets for IVk.
-It should be indicated that most of the unique proteins mentioned in this section are found in the PISA analysis but they are not in the top ten targets shown in Fig. 2(A)).
-The 20 common potential targets are mostly associated with cell division (for example, FtsZ), small subunit ribosomal proteins (RspC, RspE, RspL, RplE, InfC) and F Furthermore, we identified a few unique changes for compound IV (DnaN, involved in DNA tethering and processivity of DNA polymerases, and C694_06445, which could be a functional equivalent of delta subunit of DNA polymerase III).
+It should be indicated that most of the unique proteins mentioned in this section are found in the PISA analysis but they are not in the top ten targets shown in Table 1.
+The 20 common essential targets are mostly associated with cell division (for example, FtsZ), small subunit ribosomal proteins (RspC, RspE, RspL, RplE, InfC).
+Furthermore, we identified a few unique changes for compound IV (DnaN, involved in DNA tethering and processivity of DNA polymerases, and C694_06445, which could be a functional equivalent of delta subunit of DNA polymerase III).
 We also identified other essential proteins upon treatment with different compounds: for compound IVa (YlxH, involved in the placement and assembly of flagella); for compound IVb (AroK, shikimate kinase and AroC, shikimate synthase); and for compound IVj (AtpC, AtpF and AtpG, associated to F-ATPase, VepD, a very prominent target of virulence-associated protein d).
 Most interestingly, through our PISA analysis we have detected a clear interaction of compound IVj with flavodoxin (FldA), the protein that was used as initial in vitro target in the drug discovery process of compound IV, demonstrating the robustness of our experimental strategy.

-Interactions of drugs with essential proteins.
+Interactions of compounds with essential proteins.

 Weighted Correlation Network Analysis and selection of drug-associated pathway